flotiq/flotiq-cli/README.md

 - clone the Flotiq Gatsby or Nextjs starter,
 - setup your Flotiq account to include the required Content Type Definitions,
 - import example content into your account (e.g. images, blog posts, product descriptions),
-- run `gatsby develop` for you for a Gatsby starter.
+- run `gatsby develop` to start your Gatsby starter.

 **Parameters**
 * `projectName` - project name or project path (if you wish to start or import data from the directory you are in, use `.`)